-After Passing the Part 107 Exam, you'll need to know how to file for airspace authorizations, nighttime waivers, unlocking flight zones and maintenance for your vehicles.
-Drone U has over 30 classes to help transform you into a fully functioning drone pilot confident in flight and knowledgable in scalable systems to build a successful business or drone program.
+After Passing the Part 107 Exam, you’ll need to know how to file for airspace authorizations, nighttime waivers, unlocking flight zones and maintenance for your vehicles.
+Drone U has over 30 classes to help transform you into a fully functioning drone pilot confident in flight and knowledgeable in scalable systems to build a successful business or drone program.

 At Drone U, we have many Part 107 resources to help you out.
 Including a full online course that can be taken from home.
 We offer one of the few classes taught by an FAA Certified Flight Instructor, Ted!